Vincent-X88/reavaya/README.md

 - Open the project in Visual Studio or your preferred IDE.
 - Configure API endpoints in the dashboard for data retrieval.
 - Run the application.

+ # ** 📜 License **
+This project is not open-source and is protected under copyright.
+All rights are reserved to the author.
+No modifications, redistributions, or commercial use are allowed without prior consent from the project owner.